iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+authentication"></a>

 ### document.authentication() ⇒ [<code>VerificationMethod</code>](#VerificationMethod)
-Returns the default authentication method of the DID document.
+Returns the default Verification Method of the DID Document.

 **Kind**: instance method of [<code>Document</code>](#Document)
 <a name="Document+insertMethod"></a>